Rain, Steam and Speed – The Great Western Railway: Analogues

-Some people interpret this painting as analogous to that of The Fighting Téméraire, since there seems to be a transition from the past towards the future as the train speeds towards us.
+Some people interpret this painting as analogous to that of The Fighting Temeraire, since there seems to be a transition from the past towards the future as the train speeds towards us.
 Additionally, both paintings create a contrast between technology and the beautiful, peaceful landscape.
 Other interpretations say that at the left of the painting, Turner features a second stone bridge that serves as an analogue to the bridge in Apullia and Appullus of 1814, emphasizing that both principal structural elements have been pushed to the edges of the canvas.